 - 2 teaspoons finely grated fresh ginger root**

 - 2 teaspoons powdered ginger

 - 10″ ovenproof skillet, such as cast iron

-Rinse rhubarb; trim and discard rough ends.
-Slice stalks in half crosswise and then lengthwise.
+Rinse rhubarb; trim and discard tough ends.
+Slice stalks in half, once crosswise, and then once lengthwise unless they are already very thin.
+If needed, trim further to fit across pan.
 Coat the interior (both bottom and sides) of skillet with 1 tablespoon oil.
 Place rhubarb in skillet in a single parallel pile, then top with 1/4 cup brown sugar, spreading sugar to even it out a bit.
 Place pan over medium-low heat and cover with lid.
 Cook 5 minutes, remove lid, and use heatproof tongs to rotate top and bottom layers of rhubarb.
 (Pull the soft rhubarb up to the top and move the still-firm layer to bottom.)
 Cover with lid and cook another 5 minutes.
 Rhubarb should be very soft and juicy.
 Remove lid, remove pan from heat, and set aside.

 Bake for 25 to 30 minutes, or until a toothpick inserted in the center of the cake comes out batter-free (a few moist crumbs are OK).
 Remove from oven, being careful not to touch hot skillet handle unprotected.
 Let sit at least 30-45 minutes or until pan is cool enough to grasp.
 Just when ready to serve, loosen edges of cake with a knife, and invert onto a plate.
 If cake has completely cooled or is the least bit stubborn about coming out of pan, place over medium heat on stovetop for 60 seconds before flipping.
 The cake is best served right away, but feel free to store it covered and refrigerated, eating within 24 hours.